Overeaters Anonymous: Spirituality

 Some researchers have found that in spite of its perceived high importance to the program spirituality does not correlate with measures of weight loss; others have found somewhat contradictory conclusions.
 In particular, an increased sense of spirituality was correlated with improvement in eating attitudes, fewer body shape concerns, and better psychological and social functioning.
 However, measures of religiosity and particular religious affiliations have never been found to correlate with treatment outcomes.
+Perhaps because spirituality and religion are two different things.

 Demographic abstinence differences

 Some research has found the average length of abstinence for bulimics in OA was significantly higher than the average length for binge eaters.
-Paradoxically, bulimics were also found to attend fewer meetings, and had less of a commitment to write their thoughts and feelings down daily.
+Paradoxically, bulimics were also found to attend fewer meetings and had less of a commitment to write their thoughts and feelings down daily.
 However, the frequency of relapse for bulimics and binge eaters was not significantly different.
 The differences may be explained by the predictable nature of the bulimic cycle.
 Other research has found binge eaters in OA had better success than bulimics.
 Most OA members who have reported negative experiences in the program are anorexic.
 This could be caused by OA's focus on problems of eating too much rather than too little.
 Some OA practices, such as refraining from eating certain kinds of foods, are antithetical in the case of anorexics.